armbian/documentation/docs/User-Guide_Networking.md

 If you want to use first run automatic configuration at build time, [check this GitHub pull request](https://github.com/armbian/build/pull/6194).

 In short:

 1. Copy the template with `cp extensions/preset-firstrun.sh userpatches/extensions/`
 2. Edit the template `userpatches/extensions/preset-firstrun.sh` according to your situation
 3. Build your Armbian image using the additional parameter `ENABLE_EXTENSIONS=preset-firstrun`

-> [!NOTE]
+???+ tip

-> This method also creates a new user, sets passwords and more!
+    This method also creates a new user, sets passwords and more!